neoforged/Documentation/docs/networking/index.md

 The most common way to accomplish these goals is to pass messages between the client and the server.
 These messages will usually be structured, containing data in a particular arrangement, for easy sending and receiving.

-There are a variety of techniques provided by Forge to facilitate communication mostly built on top of [netty][].
+There is a technique provided by Forge to facilitate communication mostly built on top of [netty][].

-The simplest, for a new mod, would be [SimpleImpl][channel], where most of the complexity of the netty system is abstracted away.
-It uses a message and handler style system.
+This technique can be used by listening for the `RegisterPayloadHandlerEvent` event, and then registering a specific type of [payloads][], its reader, and its handler function to the registrar.

 [netty]: https://netty.io "Netty Website"
-[channel]: ./simpleimpl.md "SimpleImpl in Detail"
+[payloads]: ./payload.md "Registering custom Payloads"